AugustineLe0501/Matlab_UR3/README.md

 * Command into Matlab terminal: "wrapper.SendJointsPosition(q);"
 * Where "q" is a trajectory matrix(n,6).
 * Note: the first joints position must be near the current joint position of the robot.

+Test the package:
+* Do Step 3 and 4 then run Test.m file on Matlab